 This complex system involves approximately 40,000 linear feet of pipeline, more than 400 snowguns and 45 weather stations.
 The result is gold-standard snowsports surfaces, with a uniformity of depth and consistency of snow quality from the top of the slopes to the bottom.

 Wintergreen Resort makes snow from the same two ingredients as Mother Nature – air and water.
-The difference is that Wintergreen has a 100 percent computerized system that controls the ratio of air to water, the timing, and the placement of the snow.
+The difference is that Wintergreen has a 5 million gallon water tank and a 100 percent computerized system that controls the ratio of air to water, the timing, and the placement of the snow.

 This state-of-the-art system includes a network of more than 400 powerful snowguns, underground hydrants and weather sensors that control the precise mixture of air and water required for the best quality snow.
 The sensors, which are located on the edge of the slopes, continuously monitor humidity and temperature while sending signals to computer-controlled hydrants that are buried under each snowgun.

 Wintergreen’s computerized York snowmaking system calculates the “wet bulb” temperature, which is a mathematical function of the dry bulb (ambient) temperature and the level of humidity.
 Due to the complicated relationship between temperature and humidity, it’s actually possible to make snow at temperatures above freezing.
 Likewise, on a humid day, it may not be possible to make snow even though the thermometer indicates that it’s below freezing.

 Wintergreen’s York snowmaking system includes powerful snowguns and weather sensors with computer chips.
 There is also a network of air, water and computer cables buried underground.
 Output is controlled by a central computer located in the resort’s compressor control building.